-Experience of an IFoA Guinea Pig 1:
+Experience of an IFoA Exam Test Candidate 1:

 Once involved I was surprised at how important the role was to the exams process.
-I had expected the exam paper to be very nearly complete by the time it came to the guinea pigs and the role would involve giving it a “once over”.
+I had expected the exam paper to be very nearly complete by the time it came to the exam test candidates and the role would involve giving it a “once over”.
 I was pleasantly surprised to find that my role was far more involved than this.
 It required me to fully interrogate the paper checking that it was fit for purpose and that the questions were clear and unambiguous.

-Kyle West, Guinea Pig 1
+Kyle West, Exam Test Candidate 1

-Each session, the IFoA uses in the region of 120 newly qualified individuals to review the proposed examination papers and associated marking schemes and identify any issues with cultural and language differences; we refer to this role as Guinea Pig.
+Each session, the IFoA uses in the region of 120 newly qualified individuals to review the proposed examination papers and associated marking schemes and identify any issues with cultural and language differences; we refer to this role as Exam Test Candidate.
 Individuals who apply need to have sat and passed their last exam no longer than 2 years ago.
 Applicants should have sound knowledge of the chosen subject and excellent time management skills and attention to detail.
 We will accept expressions of interest throughout the year and make contact when recruiting for these positions, usually August/September annually.

-Each session, the IFoA requires approximately 300 markers to support the delivery and marking of the examinations.
+Each session, the IFoA requires approximately 500 markers to support the delivery and marking of the examinations.
 Individuals should be suitably qualified in the subject matter of their preferred exam to mark.
 We will accept expressions of interest throughout the year and make contact once a suitable role becomes available.

 Examiners play a vital role in shaping the IFoA examinations.
-These roles specific to an examination subject and individuals would be required to be experts in the area of testing.
+These roles are specific to an examination subject and individuals would be required to be experts in the area of testing.
 The Examiner position tenure is usually for a period of three years.
 We will accept expressions of interest however, these vacancies will be advertised when a position is required as they are not available as often.

 The Chief Examiner supports the delivery of the exams and plays a pivotal role in shaping the exams.
 The Chief Examiner provides overall leadership of the examination team.
-Individuals should be effective team leaders with sector experience of the subject matter.
+Individuals should be effective team leaders with sector experience in the subject matter.
 The Chief Examiner position tenure is usually for a period of three to four years.
 We will accept expressions of interest however, these vacancies will be advertised when a position is required as they are not available as often.

 Independent Examiners review and comment on draft exam papers and programme materials for those Universities where the IFoA have an Accredited programme.
 The tenure for this position is three years.
 We will accept expressions of interest throughout the year and make contact when recruiting for these positions.

 From time to time the IFoA has specialist positions for Examiner and Supervisor roles for the SA0 exam.
-These positions are advertised when available and are suited to those who have experience in examining at PHD level.
+These positions are advertised when available and are suited to those who have experience in examining at PhD level.